corda/corda-docs-portal/content/en/docs/corda-os/4.1/clientrpc.md

 {{< /tabs >}}

-You can also provide an RPC user with the permission to start any flow using the syntax `InvokeRpc.startFlow`:
+To grant an RPC user permission to start any flow, use the syntax `InvokeRpc.startFlow`, `InvokeRpc.startTrackedFlowDynamic`, and the listed `InvokeRpc` permissions, as shown in the following example:

 {{< tabs name="tabs-4" >}}
 {{% tab name="groovy" %}}